High school ice hockey in New York: New York State Amateur Hockey Association

-76 club and non-sanctioned New York High School Hockey teams compete in New York State Amateur Hockey Association.
+76 club and "non-sanctioned" New York High School Hockey teams compete in New York State Amateur Hockey Association.

 NYSAHA is the New York state affiliate of USA Hockey.
-The "club" teams are divided into two divisions, large school and small school.
-Each section is divided into four regions East, West, Central, and North who all follow the NYSAHA Guidebook for state bound eligibility.
+There are four active leagues in the state, each of which follows the NYSAHA Guidebook for state-bound eligibility.
 The majority of the teams come from Long Island, Broome County, Hudson Valley, and Western New York.
 The non-sanctioned Club teams are divided into sections used by all amateur hockey teams under the NYSAHA umbrella.
-NYSAHA has set guidelines on the state bound teams and depending on the number of teams' from each section that are state bound determine how many teams' from each section will attend the three-day state tournament for large and small school tournament.
-Eight teams participate in three-day state tournament at host-city in a point system to determine the top four teams to compete in semi-finals and then eventually the State championship.
+Due to USA Hockey regulations, Club teams are not permitted to play against teams under the NYSPHSAA umbrella as those teams are not registered with USA Hockey.

-The non-sanctioned teams have no official start and stop date and no limit on the minimum and maximum of games.
-West Section begins league play around the end of November and end the season in March.
-East, Central, and North sections compete from September till the end of March.
+NYSAHA has set guidelines on the state bound teams and, depending on the number of teams from each section that are state-bound, determine how many teams from each section will attend the three-day state tournament.
+Typically two teams, the regular season champion and playoff champion, from each league will be invited to the state tournament, although this has not necessarily been the case each year.